 To clear AppLocker policy

-- On Clear Policy prompt, Click on Yes to confirm.
+- On the Clear Policy prompt, Click on Yes to confirm.

 - The AppLocker dialog box will notify you of how many rules were permanently removed.
 Click on OK.